 Internet Safety Resources

-Both of these websites offer tips to parents for talking with your children about phone and computer safety.
+These websites offer tips to parents for talking with your children about phone and computer safety.

 Suggestions for Parents: